advikasonti/cse15l-lab-reports/LabReport3.md

 ## Sources
-I used ChatGPT to research possible find commands.
+I used ChatGPT to research all of the aforementioned commands discussed in this lab report.